 8. Check out your emotions.

 Sugar can be craved for reasons other than natural hunger or thirst.
 For many, sugar can be an emotional crutch, a way to celebrate, or simply a way to relax.
 Take time to check out your emotions and decode your cravings when you absolutely need that piece of chocolate or cake.
 Identifying the real need behind the sugar craving is the key to kicking your sugar habit for good.
-If you need additional help, explore these emotions in your consultation with the YourNewLifePlan Life Coach.

 9. Love your Liver!